Eric89GXL/scitran/README.md

 This will prepare a user account and an example dataset to try out.

-Right now, you will need to edit [templates/bootstrap.json](templates/bootstrap.json) with your name and email address, before configuring.
-In the future, this will be [handled for you](https://github.com/scitran/scitran/issues/37).

 ### Vagrant

 If you're not using Linux, you'll need to use [Vagrant](https://www.vagrantup.com).<br>